 WHY SIGN UP FOR CANSKATE?

-At the Perth Skating Club, the CanSkate and PreCanSkate sessions run on Saturday morning from September to early March.
+At the Perth Skating Club, the CanSkate and PreCanSkate sessions run on Saturday morning from September to March.

 CanSkate or PreCanSkate?

 The Perth Skating Club offers a 30 minute PreCanSkate session for skaters who are unable to stay on the ice for a full 60 minute CanSkate session.
 The PreCanSkate program runs simultaneously with the CanSkate session to ensure a smooth transition from the 30 minute session to the full 60 minute session.
 Generally skaters who register for the PreCanSkate session are new to skating, or have never been on skates before.
 Still unsure if PreCanSkate or CanSkate is the right fit?
 E-mail us!

 CanSkate is a dynamic learn-to-skate program that focuses on fun, participation and basic skill development.
 Based on long term development (LTD) principles, CanSkate centers on physical literacy and the fundamental skills needed to take part in any ice sport or to skate as a recreational activity.
 For more information visit the SkateCanada website.

 Who’s it for?

 For beginners of all ages, children or adults, as well as for those wishing to improve their basic skills whether their focus be for figure skating, hockey, speed skating or just skating for fun.